 I also used to sell a lot of clothes if they were a brand name or had vintage value!
 I once sold a vintage hot pink pencil skirt from Cue for $350 on eBay.
 It was A-MAZZZZZING and I kind of wish I actually kept it lol.

 When I moved to regional Victoria, I was still studying and finding a job local was hard work.
 At least one that would give me the hours I needed.
-So I started my own spray tanning business from home.
+So I started my own side hustle spray tanning business from home.

 I took a course, which was like a 4-hour thing to get a certificate so I at least said I’d done it (you don’t really need it, it’s so easy just Google how to do it).